 - promote research into the causes and treatments for MS.

 The MSCoE consist of coordinating centers in Seattle, Washington, and Portland, Oregon, for the western US, and in Baltimore, Maryland, for the eastern U.S., and approximately 70 regional MS programs distributed throughout the US.
-Find the nearest VA clinics and MS Centers of Excellence.
+Find the nearest VA clinics and MS Centers of Excellence online or

 If you are a veteran diagnosed with MS within 7 years of your separation from the military, the Veterans Health Administration may classify your illness as related to your military service and award you a “service-connected” disability.
 You may still be eligible if you separated from the military more than 7 years ago: you must have a diagnosis by a healthcare provider, preferably a neurologist, who links the symptoms you had during those 7 years directly to your current diagnosis.
 Some veterans have had success by using a "nexus" letter

 To find out if you are eligible, read the VA eligibility criteria

 or call the VA benefits line at 800-827-1000.

 When applying for benefits, make sure you have a complete and ongoing journal of: